convox/docs/docs/reference/app-parameters/FargateServices.md

 # FargateServices

-Launch type override for application services.
-Set to `Yes` to run all services in [Fargate](https://aws.amazon.com/fargate/), or `Spot` for [Fargate Spot](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/).
+Launch type override for application Services.
+Set to `Yes` to run all Services in [Fargate](https://aws.amazon.com/fargate/), or `Spot` for [Fargate Spot](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/).

 | Default value  | `No` |
 | Allowed values | `Yes`, `Spot`, `No` |